 Realizing that restoring Chesapeake Bay oysters requires dedicated efforts, the Chesapeake Bay Foundation (CBF) commissioned the restoration vessel, Patricia Campbell, in August 2002.
-From its homeport at CBF's Oyster Restoration Center in Shady Side, Md., the 60-foot boat transports and places hatchery-produced seed oysters onto sanctuary reefs throughout Maryland waters.
+The 60-foot boat transports and places hatchery-produced seed oysters onto sanctuary reefs throughout Maryland waters.
 It also carries oyster shell and other materials for reef construction.
 2022 marked its 20th year of service.

 CBF Trustee and oyster advocate Keith Campbell funded construction of Patricia Campbell and named it for his wife, Patricia.
 The vessel's design combines features from Virginia oyster farmers' boats with state-of-the-art technology to create the most advanced oyster restoration vessel on the Bay.
 The boat performs multiple functions essential to oyster restoration to help jumpstart the Bay's decimated oyster population.